SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     class="sapUiSmallMarginTop sapUiSmallMarginEnd"/>
 ````

-3. Lets see if your UI5 application is showing colored icons depending on the sensor data.
-Therefore switch to the browser tab with the opened application preview.
-Perform a page reload.
-The icons of the sensors are displayed either in blue (neutral), yellow (hot) or red (negative).
+3. Let's see if your UI5 application can now color icons depending on the sensor data!
+Switch to the browser tab with the opened application preview and reload the page.
+The sensor icons should be displayed either in blue (neutral), yellow (hot) or red (negative).
 <br>![](images/05_05_0010.png)

 ## Summary

-Congratulations, you achieved the [Exercise 5 - Improve Visualization](#xxercise-5---improve-visualization) exercise.
+Congratulations, you completed the [Exercise 5 - Improve Visualization](#xxercise-5---improve-visualization) exercise!

 Continue to [Exercise 6 - Filtering with the IconTabBar](../ex6/README.md).